tijsverkoyen/bpost/README.md

 ## About

-_bpost API client_ is a PHP library to communicate with the [bpost API](http://bpost.be).
+_bpost API library_ is a PHP library which permit to your PHP application to communicate with the [bpost API](http://bpost.be).

 ## License

-_bpost API client_ is [BSD](https://github.com/Antidot-be/bpost-api-client/blob/master/LICENSE.md)
+_bpost API library_ is [BSD](https://github.com/Antidot-be/bpost-api-library/blob/master/LICENSE.md) licensed.
-licensed.

 ## Documentation

 The class is well documented inline.
 If you use a decent IDE you'll see that each method is documented with PHPDoc.

 Use the unit tests to see how work the library.